akourk/website/src/data/about.md

 # Intro

-I am a Computer Science and Philosophy graduate in the Seattle area.
+I am a Software Engineer in the Seattle area.
 I am particularly interested in projects that touch on health and social impact.

 # Currently